timsavage/zemu6502/README.md

 simply will generate a `MicroOpError.NotImplemented` result and be logged but otherwise behave like a no-op.

-Definition of peripherals and their memory locations is configured via a configuration file, although there is little error handling.
+Definition of peripherals and their memory locations is configured via a configuration file.

 ### Goals

 The initial goal is to run Woz-mon in the emulator to provide a basic test case.

-### Main MCU

-Missing features:

-* Handling of NMI and IRQs
-* Break instruction

 ### Devices

 Devices in development:

-* Keyboard
+* Bit-mapped graphics (incorporating a terminal)

 Planned:

 * Banked RAM
-* Bit-mapped graphics (incorporating a terminal)
 * Sound device
 * Serial devices
 * Emulation of an IO controller
 * GPIO via external hardware.

+### Debugging

+A debug interface using the GDB remote debugging protocol is provided (if enabled in configuration).
+A Python script in `scripts/gdb-6502.py` provides a basic interactive interface (GDB itself does not support the 6502).
+This script will get improvements over time, but for now it can read/write and memory address, read all registers, halt/step the processor, query peripherals and reset the system.

+Writing back to registers could be added in the future.

 ## Design